mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

 Signac is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
-Signac helps solve the cell type classification problem in single cell RNA sequencing: We have gene expression profiles for each individual cell, but we do not know the cellular phenotypes.
 Signac classifies the cellular phenotype for each individual cell in single cell RNA-sequencing data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
-Signac can: integrate single cell data (mapping cells from one data set to another), classify non-human data, identify novel cell types, and classify single cell data across many tissues, diseases and technologies.
-We used Signac to identify potential gene drug targets for rheumatoid arthritis, employing a precision medicine strategy to seek immune-modifying therapies that might have reduced side effects, and to identify conserved gene expression-based representations of cellular phenotypes.
-Check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full).
+In this R implementation, we provide functions and vignettes that demonstrate how to: integrate single cell data (mapping cells from one data set to another), classify non-human data, identify novel cell types, and classify single cell data across many tissues, diseases and technologies.
+To learn more, check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full).

 ## Data portal

 Here, we provide interactive access to data from the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) with [SPRING Viewer](https://kleintools.hms.harvard.edu/tools/spring.html).
 Signac annotations are provided at four levels (immune, celltypes, cellstates and novel celltypes).
-When available, we also provided information about sample covariates (i.e., disease, age, gender, etc.), including FACs for the synovium data.
+When available, we also provided information about sample covariates (i.e., disease, age, gender, FACs etc.).
+Just click the "Explore" links below, and search your favorite gene:

 | Links | Tissue | Disease | Number of cells | Number of samples | Source | Signac version |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |